 Fish on acoustic guitar.

+Mike teased If I Only Had a Brain in Mockingbird.
 Memories was performed without microphones.
 Possum included Random Note and All Fall Down signals.
 Bowie included I Walk the Line, Ring of Fire, and McGrupp and the Watchful Hosemasters teases.
 I Walk the Line was also teased in A Train.
 Faht was dedicated to Jimi Hendrix on his birthday and Trey called Jimi the “greatest electric guitarist ever” during the second set.
 Faht featured Fish on acoustic guitar.
 Cavern included Voodoo Child and Purple Haze teases as an obvious tribute to Jimi.

 Seventh show, Fall Tour, the day after Thanksgiving, another day off makes the boys sound a lot fresher and ready to go.
 And celebrating Jimi Hendrix's 50th birthday gives Trey another reason to wail away.
 The usual monitor feedback torments them again for a while.
 Good recording.